 Adduction – inward rotation of the foot.

-Plantarflexion – the top of the foot moves away from the front of the lower leg.
+Plantarflexion – the top of the foot moving away from the front of the lower leg.

-This video illustrates motion at the ankle joint and the subtalar joint and may help you picture how both work together.
+This video illustrates motion at the ankle joint and the subtalar joint and will help you picture how both work together.

 So why is subtalar motion so important?

 Human movement, particularly in walking and running gait is a continuous cycle of pronation and supination.

 Pronation is how your body absorbs the forces that result from your foot hitting the ground.
 Supination is how it translates those forces into forward motion.